budnyjj/vkstat/README.md

   You can *explore graph in interactive mode* or *write its representation to file* (.png or .pdf are currently supported).

-  For perfomance reasons, its recommended to plot graphs with less than 200 nodes.
+  For perfomance reasons, I recommend you to **plot graphs with less than 500 nodes**.